-The most severe flooding event in the recent memory of the members of the Hazard Mitigation Planning Committee is the flood of May 1984, which happened after a period of extended rain.
+The most severe flooding event in the recent memory of the members of the local Hazard Mitigation committee is the flood of May 1984, which happened after a period of extended rain.
 Schools were closed for two days and Elm Street was the only main road or thoroughfare that was not flooded.
 Bridge Street, Cronin Hill, Depot Road and North Main Street were all flooded at some point.
 There were no injuries reported.